arnavxkohli/GRAM-Synth/README.md

 In the beat generating section, the entries stored in waveform_lut must only repeat for 1 period then stop.
 To do this, the timer variable t is clipped at the maximum period length of a particular key tone.

 ## Communication
+## Methods used to guarantee safe access and synchronization:
+  ### Semaphore-Based Mutex for Critical Sections:
+  In Inputs.cpp, Knob.cpp, and RX_message.cpp, a semaphore-based mutex is employed to protect critical sections of code where shared data is accessed or modified.
+For instance, in Inputs.cpp, Knob.cpp, and RX_message.cpp, the xSemaphoreTake() and xSemaphoreGive() functions are used to acquire and release the semaphore, respectively, ensuring exclusive access to shared data structures (currentInputs, previousInputs, rotation, rotationISR, currentStepSize, RX_Message) during updates or reads.
+  Mutex Initialization:
+Each class (Inputs, Knob, RX_Message) initializes its mutex in its constructor (SysState.cpp) using xSemaphoreCreateMutex().
+  Semaphore Timeouts:
+Semaphores are acquired with a timeout (portMAX_DELAY) to prevent deadlock situations where a task may indefinitely block waiting for a resource that never becomes available.
+  ### Atomic Load and Store Operations:
+  In Knob.cpp, atomic load and store operations (__atomic_load_n()) are used to safely access the rotationISR variable without the need for explicit mutex locking.
+  Separation of Concerns:
+  Each class (Inputs, Knob, RX_Message) encapsulates its data and methods, promoting modular and structured code design.